sebastiannaibaho/r-UCSantaBarbara/README.md

 ![Alpha value against coherence score](/markdown-assets/alpha_coherence.png)

 ### Building Final Model
 Now that we have determined the optimal number of topics and alpha value, we build our model.
-We use Mallet's build in hyperparameter optimization to constantly adjust alpha and beta parameters as the model is trained.
+We use Mallet's built in hyperparameter optimization to constantly adjust alpha and beta parameters as the model is trained.

 ```
 lda_model = gensim.models.wrappers.LdaMallet(mallet_path,